 What is a Self-employed Income?

-If you receive a wage from an employer and Income Tax or National Insurance payments are taken from your wages - you are not self-employed.
+You may receive a wage from an employer they may take Income Tax or National Insurance payments from your wages.
+In that case you are not self-employed.

 You must complete the form to cover a full 12 month period.